 Recalibration should be accomplished after any maintenance or adjustment of any kind has been performed on the instrument.
-Battery replacements and external instrument cleanings are not considered maintenance and do not normally require instrument recalibrated.
+Battery replacements are not considered maintenance and do not normally require instrument recalibrated.

 Ludlum Measurements, Inc. recommends recalibration at intervals no greater than one year.
 Check the appropriate regulations to determine required recalibration intervals.